web-work-tools/web-work-tools.github.io/content/posts/migrate-jekyll-hpstr-hugo/index.md

 Although this is clear by studying the site map, the first few times I tried Hugo, when I started with making a theme directory, I just got confused and gave up.

-One time, as part of the instructions it had me clone a direcotry of 100 themes, which Hugo can use from the commandline, so you dont' have to fork a theme over and over, every time you need it.
+One time, as part of the instructions it had me begin as the first step to clone a repository of 100+ themes to my home directory, which Hugo can use from the commandline, so you dont' have to fork a theme over and over, every time you need it.

-That's a great feature, but I was lost.
+That's a great feature, but I still didn't understand what was going on.

 Migrating from an existing theme to the same one on Hugo simplified a couple things for me, and I feel on the right track.
-I'm confident enough to be writing this before having completed it once already.
+I'm confident enough to begin writing as I learn.

 ```
 $ mkdir themes